zachgerhart/DevMtn-Travels/README.md

 ####

-Create two new files, which are listed below, and place them in the controllers folder.
+Create three new files, which are listed below, and place them in the controllers folder.

 * locationsCtrl.js
 * packagesCtrl.js